-Sustaining and developing professional expertise.
+Sustaining and developing professional expertise and maintaining the requirements for

-To support the teaching objectives of the Faculty by:
+To develop the teaching activities of the Faculty by:

-Developing new teaching methods and designing programme units, and taking responsibility for the quality of programme units.
+Leading the development of new teaching methods and designing programme units and taking responsibility for the quality of programme units.

 Planning, delivering and critically reviewing a range of teaching and assessment activities including lectures.